Blog

 No Overhead Caused by Agents

-Dynamic data masking has overhead associated with it — every time a query is executed, the access rights of the user need to be established, and the necessary masking of specific elements must take place.
+Dynamic data masking has overhead associated with it.
+Every time a query is executed, the access rights of the user need to be established.
+The users mustmask specific elements of the data.

-With static data masking, the changes to the data have already been persisted, so that there is no overhead or change to the way data is delivered to requesters.
+With static data masking, the changes to the data have already been persisted.
+There is no overhead or change to the way teams get their data delivered.

 Works on Mainframe and File Data